AshfaqurRahman99/Task-Management-Dashboard-Showcase/README.md

 * **Automation:** Python `smtplib`, `email.mime`
 * **IDE:** Visual Studio Code

+### 🚀 What's New in Version 1.1 (Localization & Accessibility)
+* **Dynamic Language Toggle (English / Bengali):** Implemented a session-state-based translation dictionary allowing users to switch the entire interface between English and Bengali instantly.
+* **Inclusive User Experience:** Designed to break language barriers, ensuring users comfortable in their native language can operate the system flawlessly alongside those preferring English.
+* **Scalable Architecture:** The translation logic is entirely decoupled from the core codebase, making it highly flexible to add more regional languages in the future with zero downtime.

+### 🛡️ What's New in Version 1.2 (Security & Authentication Upgrade)
+* **Cryptographic Password Hashing:** Upgraded from plaintext database storage to secure password hashing using `Werkzeug` to prevent data breaches.
+* **Secure Session Management:** Replaced vulnerable plaintext cookies with encrypted JSON Web Tokens (JWT) for the auto-login feature, effectively eliminating session hijacking risks.
+* **Cross-Site Scripting (XSS) Protection:** Implemented strict HTML escaping and URL validation across all user inputs and dynamic table rendering to prevent malicious script injections.

 ## 🚀 Future Scope: Process Optimization Roadmap (Version 2.0)
 As an engineer focused on systems optimization, I deliberately refrained from front-loading the system with heavy, complex features (such as gamified leaderboards) to prevent user fatigue.
 The current architecture is live specifically to gather **User Experience (UX) data and real-time behavioral metrics**.